aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuronx/tutorials/inference/tutorial-torchserve-neuronx.rst

 Run the tutorial
 ----------------

-Open a terminal, log into your remote instance, and activate a Pytorch virtual environment setup (see the :ref:`Pytorch Installation Guide <pytorch-neuronx-install>`).
+Open a terminal, log into your remote instance, and activate a Pytorch virtual environment setup (see the:ref:`Install PyTorch Neuron <setup-torch-neuronx>`).
 To complete this tutorial, you will also need a compiled BERT model.
 You can run :download:`trace_bert_neuronx.py </src/examples/pytorch/torchserve/trace_bert_neuronx.py>` to obtain a traced BERT model.

 You should now have a compiled ``bert_neuron_b6.pt`` file, which is required going forward.